-David Nisbet - co-opted Governor from March 2019
+David Nisbet - co-opted Trustee from March 2019

 I have a degree in history and have spent nearly twenty years working in international acquisition finance, most recently for a large European bank.
 I have lived in the area for four years and, though I am not a parent governor, both my children attend Harlands.